openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 - GPU is not available in the container by default.
 You must attach it to the container.
 - Kernel driver must be installed on the host.
-- Intel® OpenCL™ Runtime package must be included in the container.
 - In the container, non-root user must be in the `video` and `render` groups.
 To add a user to the render group, follow the [Configuration Guide for the Intel® Graphics Compute Runtime for OpenCL™ on Ubuntu 20.04](https://github.com/openvinotoolkit/docker_ci/blob/master/configure_gpu_ubuntu20.md).

 To make GPU available in the container, attach the GPU to the container using `--device /dev/dri` option and run the container: